opendr-eu/opendr/docs/reference/rosbridge.md

 Parameters:

 - **message**: *engine.target.Category*
-  OpenDR Category to be converted to ROS ObjetHypothesis.
+  OpenDR Category used for face recognition to be converted to ROS ObjectHypothesis.

 #### `ROSBridge.to_ros_face_id`